Cooking with Action Research

 Stories and Resources for Self and Community Transformation

-At AR+ we are thrilled to announce the launch of our latest Action Research offering: Cooking with Action Research: Stories and Resources for Self and Community Transformation.*
+At AR+ we are thrilled to announce the launch of our latest Action Research offering: Cooking with Action Research: Stories and Resources for Self and Community Transformation and the freshly launched Resource Guide!

 “There is striking coherence here in the way Action Research unlocks frozen and counterproductive organizations…”